How to Find Fulfilling Work (The School of Life)

-My Previous Advice – One of the most difficult things tasks for most of us is finding fulfilling (paid) work in our modern economic system.
+My Previous Advice – One of the most difficult tasks for most of us is finding fulfilling (paid) work in our modern economic system.
 (If you don’t have this problem fine, but many people do.)
 I addressed this topic previously in my most viewed blog post to date: “Should You Do What You Love?”
 (It had over 10,000 views, generating many comments on my site and on Reddit.
-Evidently it is a topic of interest.)
+Evidently, it is a topic of interest.)
 Here was my conclusion:

 I agree with Marino that doing our duty, even if it doesn’t make us happy, is admirable.
 And I agree with Tokumitsu and Hanson that elitists, who often do the most interesting work, fail to value more mundane work.
 But I think that Linsenmayer makes the most important point.
 We need a new economic system–one where we can develop our talents and actualize our potential.
 Most of us are too good for the work we do, not because we are better than others, but because the work available in our current system is not good enough for any of us.
-(I have written about his previously.)
+(I have written about this previously.)

-Still we do not live in an ideal world.
+Still, we do not live in an ideal world.
 So what practical counsel do we give others, in our current time and place?
-Unfortunately my advice is dull and unremarkable, like so much of the available work.
-For now the best recommendation is something like: do the least objectionable/most satisfying work available given your options.
+Unfortunately, my advice is dull and unremarkable, like so much of the available work.
+For now, the best recommendation is something like: do the least objectionable/most satisfying work available given your options.
 That we can’t say more reveals the gap between the real and the ideal; it is symptomatic of a flawed society.
 Perhaps working to change the world so that people can engage in satisfying work is the most meaningful work of all.

 More Thoughts – First a disclaimer.
 I am not an expert on the topic of satisfying work and I lack the time for a thorough investigation of the topic.
 But social science research must have been done on what work people generally find fulfilling, on the difference between work and leisure activities; on work and its compatibility with personality profiles like the Big 5, and related topics.
 Those interested should consult this research.
 With these caveats in place, here are a few reflections.